TonyMaYiXuan/Tony_notes/README.md

 - [**Unnecessary**] Later may test whether some component is resizable --- write `noresize`, I suggest.
 - Add `type='application/pdf'` and something like `height=1280px` for `mainDisplay` by _javascript_.
 - May search for **`TODO`** in files by _GitHub_.
+- Fix problems in _Issues_ of this repository, refer to comment [2020-09-18 14:52] above.